growingpenguin/growingpenguin.github.io/_posts/2023-06-10-AWS_Sagemaker.md

 Reduce the number of customers who end their membership because of fraud <br/>
 Can you measure it? <br/>
 Move from qualative statements to quantative statements that can be measured. <br/>
+10% reductions in fraud claims in retail <br/>